Last weekend we were in Texas....again.

 It was packed every night we were there (again, I actually had to steal this picture off of the website, as to not creep any diners out with flashing lights).

-Along with having the best breakfast buffet (and mimosas) you've ever seen/ate, the floor to ceiling orange window panels and light fixtures were gorgeous.
-They popped off of the brick walls, cement floors/walls, and against the wood cafe chairs beautifully.
+The floor to ceiling orange window panels and light fixtures are gorgeous.
+They pop off of the brick walls, cement floors/walls, and against the wood cafe chairs beautifully.

 Now it's your turn.
 Anyone else out there take pictures of hotels?
 Anyone else ever stayed in a loft like hotel?